fractal-analytics-platform/fractal-tasks-core/examples/README.md

 ./fetch_test_data_from_zenodo.sh
 ```

-3. Browse to one of the examples (currently up-to-date are examples from 01 to
+3. Enter one of the example folders (currently up-to-date are examples from 01
-   04), remove the `tmp_out` temporary output folder (if present), and run one
+   to 04), remove the `tmp_out` temporary output folder (if present), and run
-   of the `run_workflow` Python scripts.
+    one of the `run_workflow` Python scripts.

-4. View the output OME-Zarr in the `tmp_out` folder with napari (which can be
+4. View the output OME-Zarr in the `tmp_out` folder with
-   installed via `pip install napari[pyqt5] napari-ome-zarr`).
+   [napari](https://napari.org), which can be installed via `pip install
+   napari[pyqt5] napari-ome-zarr`.